 - family changes like parental separation or divorce.

 You don’t need a GP referral to see a counsellor, but your GP or child and family health nurse is always a good place to start if you’re worried about your child’s health or development.
 Your GP can help you decide about seeing a counsellor and help you find someone who’s right for your child.
 You can also go to Australian Counselling Association – Find a counsellor, Psychotherapy and Counselling Federation of Australia – Find a therapist or Australian Register of Counsellors & Psychotherapists.

 Before going to a counsellor

-Before seeing a counsellor, it’s a good idea to find out some information about the following things:
+Before seeing a counsellor, it’s a good idea to find out about things like the following:

-- Why you’re going to the counsellor: talk with your GP about why you need a referral to a counsellor and whether there’s anything you can do while you’re waiting for the appointment.
+- Why you’re going: talk with your GP about why you or your child need a referral to a counsellor.

-- Waiting list: how long before you can get an appointment to see the counsellor?
+- Waiting lists: how long before you can get an appointment to see the counsellor?

 - Costs: how much will the appointment with the counsellor cost?
-It might be expensive, so you could check whether you’re eligible for Medicare, private health insurance or other rebates.
+Check whether you’re eligible for Medicare, private health insurance, or a workplace employee assistance program (EAP).

-- Location: find out where you have to go to see the counsellor – for example, a health centre, private consulting rooms, a youth centre or a school.
-You might have to travel further than you expect, depending on your needs.
+- Locations: find out where you have to go to see the counsellor – for example, a health centre, private consulting rooms, a youth centre or a school.

-You might want to talk about these things and any other questions you have with your GP before you go to the counsellor.
+You might want to talk about these things and any other questions with your GP before going to the counsellor.
 You could also ask the counsellor’s clinic when you make the appointment.
 It’s a good idea to write down any questions you have, so you don’t forget.